delange/cosmosdb-spatial-query-perf/AzureDataFactory/README.md

 # Azure Data Factory pipelines

 Three pipelines are given:
-- main-pipe (for both experiments and common usage)
+- main-pipe : for both experiments and common usage
-- ingest to Cosmos DB from unzip (for common usage)
+- ingest to Cosmos DB from unzip : for common usage
-- ingest to Cosmos DB from split (for experiments)
+- ingest to Cosmos DB from split : for experiments

 ## main-pipe